paylike/api-docs/money.md

 (internationalization)](#i18n).
 Follow [these best practices](#best-practices)
 to get a head start.

-That is also why all monetary values in Paylike are both inputted and outputted as minor units.
+All monetary values in Paylike are both inputted and outputted as minor units unless an explicit "exponent" is provided.

 ## Floats